bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

       include such a mechanism.
       </ref>

       provides strictly better security than no encryption.
-Thus all connections should use encryption, even if they are unauthenticated.
+Thus, all connections should use encryption, even if they are unauthenticated.